arnaudmorin/scli/README.md

 - `:toggleNotifications` or `:n` toggles desktop notifications.
 - `:edit` or `:e` lets you edit your message in your `$EDITOR`.
 - `:toggleAutohide` or `:h` toggles autohide property of the contacts pane.
+- `:sync` or `:s` trigger a Contacts synchronisation from your phone.
+This should not be needed as `signald` is supposed to do that for you.

 Examples:
 ```